This quick start tutorial is aimed at bringing the reader up to speed

 }

 This builtin gets the length of a blob.
-The _minus_
+The _minus_ in its name

-corresponds to a literal -
+corresponds to a literal - character.
+STDLIB_CHECK_TOP is a macro

 that checks that an object is at the top/front of the heap.
 The first

-is a blob.
+assert checks that the cella is a blob.
 The second checks that

-.
+cellb is an Integer.
 The next line sets the payload word of the

-object to the length of the blob.
+Integer object to the length of the blob.

-is a macro that expands to an attribute informing
+WOMBAT_BUILTIN is a macro that expands to an attribute informing

-that this function should not be subject to
+gcc and clang that this function should not be subject to

 inlining.

-is a macro that expands to an attribute informing
+WOMBAT_UNUSED is a macro that expands to an attribute informing

-that this parameter is not necessarily used.
+gcc and clang that this parameter is not necessarily used.
 In this

-is used by STDLIB_CHECK_TOP
+case, wombat_external is used by STDLIB_CHECK_TOP to determine the

 heap pointer.

-apply to a builtin (it is there
+In no cases would wombat_context apply to a builtin (it is there

 because it is required to keep function signatures uniform within

-– keep in mind that builtins can be passed around as
+wombat – keep in mind that builtins can be passed around as

-variables within Nocaml
+variables within Nocaml).

-for the sample quicksort program illustrates how to set
+The driver.c for the sample quicksort program illustrates how to set

-and call into Nocaml
+and call into Nocaml code from C.

-specifics start thus:
+The Nocaml specifics start thus:

 #define NELM (1536*1024*1024/8)